Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

-CDF has also performed template measurements of \mt\ using observables with minimal sensitivity to the jet energy corrections~\cite{Aaltonen:2009hd,Aaltonen:2009zi}.
-Since the transverse momenta of the top-quark decay products depend approximately linearly on \mt, the decay length of the $b$-hadron measured in the transverse plane, $L_T$, or the \pt\ of the lepton from the $W$ decays can be used to build templates.
+CDF also employs the template method to determine \mt\ using observables with minimal sensitivity to the jet energy corrections~\cite{Aaltonen:2009hd,Aaltonen:2009zi}.
+Since the transverse momenta of the top-quark decay products depend approximately linearly on \mt, the decay length of the $b$-hadron measured in the transverse plane, $L_T$, or the $E_T$ of the lepton from the \Wboson\ decays can be used to build templates.
 These observables are almost completely independent of the jet energy corrections.
 Small dependencies remain due to uncertainties in \ttbar\ and background acceptances that arise from changes in the event selection efficiencies when the jet energies are varied.
 The shape of the $L_T$ distribution is calibrated using di-jet data samples enriched in $b\overline{b}$.
-The lepton \pt\ scales are calibrated as discussed in Sec.~\ref{sec:emu}.
-The two-dimensional $L_T$ and lepton \pt\ distribution is used to determine \mt\ and the resulting likelihood curve is shown in Fig.~\ref{fig:mass_template_ljets}.
+The lepton $E_T$ scales are calibrated as discussed in Sec.~\ref{sec:emu}.
+The two-dimensional $L_T$ and lepton $E_T$ distribution is used to determine \mt\ and the resulting likelihood curve is shown in Fig.~\ref{fig:mass_template_ljets}.
 Using 1.9~\fb\ CDF measures with these observables $\mt = 170.7 \pm 6.3 \ (\stat) \pm 2.6 \ (\syst)$~\gevcc .
 The measurement will clearly benefit from more statistics and has a very low systematic uncertainty coming from jet energy calibration.
-However it suffers from large systematic uncertainties arising from the $L_T$ and \pt\ calibration.
-The precision of these calibrations should improve as the statistics of the relevant control samples increases.
+However it suffers from relatively large systematic uncertainties arising from the $L_T$ and $E_T$ calibration.
+The precision of these calibrations should improve as the statistics of the relevant control samples increase.

 A detailed description of using the template method to measure \mt\ in the $dil$ channel can be found in~\cite{CDFMtDil2006}.
 Recent measurements use essentially the same methodologies on significantly larger data sets.
 As described in Sec.~\ref{sec:kfit}, since the kinematics of the $dil$ events is under constrained it is necessary to make an additional kinematic assumption in order to obtain a reconstructed invariant mass for each event.
 The CDF and \dzero\ template analyses in the $dil$ channel primarily differ in the additional kinematic assumption they choose to make.